 The Presidential Postdoctoral Research Fellows program activities are led by three faculty directors:

 The Faculty Directors serve as resources to the fellows, meeting with them monthly as a group to discuss their work and to provide them with opportunities for further exchange and professional development.

 The Office of the Dean of the Faculty provides administrative infrastructure for the program.
 Regan Mumolie, Academic Affairs Administrator in the Office of the Dean of the Faculty is the central point of contact for the program.
 She is responsible for administering the nomination, selection, and recruitment processes, and fields inquiries and requests for assistance from prospective nominees, from faculty interested in the nomination process, from PIs, from department managers and other department staff, and from the postdocs themselves.

-Afia Ofori-Mensa, Director of the Presidential Scholars Program in the Office of the Dean of the College, provides program development and community building for the program.
-Afia works closely with the faculty co-directors to develop meaningful programming, focused on supporting the fellow’s professional development.
+Renita Miller, Associate Dean for Access, Diversity and Inclusion, in The Graduate School provides program development and community building for the program.
+Renita works closely with the faculty co-directors to develop meaningful programming, focused on supporting the fellow’s professional development.